Delayed surgical management of the disrupted anal sphincter

 Fecal incontinence is the involuntary loss of flatus or feces.
 Data are conflicting as to whether the rate is higher in women than in men [1,2].
 Fecal incontinence affects 9 percent of women aged 40 to 59 years old and as many as 21 percent of women aged over 80 years old .
 Unfortunately, it is often unrecognized by clinicians because patients do not report their symptoms.
 The emotional, psychological, and social problems created by fecal incontinence can be devastating, debilitating, and costly .
 (See "Fecal incontinence in adults: Etiology and evaluation", section on 'Epidemiology'.)

 The most common cause of fecal incontinence in healthy women is obstetric trauma, which can result in mechanical disruption of the anal sphincter muscles or damage to the nerves that innervate these muscles.
 The injury may be occult and symptoms may not occur until many years after delivery [5,6].
 A rectovaginal fistula is another cause of fecal incontinence; it may occur after breakdown of a repair of third or fourth degree lacerations.
-(See "Effect of pregnancy and childbirth on anal sphincter function and fecal incontinence" and "Approach to episiotomy" and "Rectovaginal and anovaginal fistulas".)
+(See "Effect of pregnancy and childbirth on anal sphincter function and fecal incontinence" and "Approach to episiotomy", section on 'Complications' and "Rectovaginal and anovaginal fistulas".)

 Delayed repair of anal sphincter disruption will be reviewed here.
 The anatomy and physiology of the anal sphincter, pathogenesis of anal sphincter dysfunction, and evaluation of patients with fecal incontinence are discussed separately.
 (See "Fecal incontinence in adults: Etiology and evaluation".)
 Primary surgical repair of anal sphincter injury related to childbirth is also discussed separately.
 (See "Repair of episiotomy and perineal lacerations associated with childbirth".)